 It is often said that India is a country of contrasts, and to a certain extent this may well be true.
-Dramatic foothills clash with open desert, garish colours mix with powerful smells and swarming sounds to create a whirling dance of culture, and 1.2 billion people of different caste, religion and language co-exist within one of the world’s oldest civilisations.
+Dramatic foothills clash with open desert, garish colors mix with powerful smells and swarming sounds to create a whirling dance of culture, and 1.2 billion people of different caste, religion and language co-exist within one of the world’s oldest civilisations.
 What is certainly true is the undisputable fact that for all of this, India is alive with a magic that is wrapped up in a blending of ancient customs and traditions.

 Most true of all however is how apparent this energy thrives within its festivals; Hindu, Muslim, Sikh, regional or national- India loves a celebration.
 No other country has as fantastic a collection of festivals as India, a cultural melting pot that has much to celebrate.
-Of all the states in India, the cultural hub of Rajasthan boasts the most colourful and eclectic festivals, that are spread over its vast deserts and ancient walled cities.
+Of all the states in India, the cultural hub of Rajasthan boasts the most colorful and eclectic festivals, that are spread over its vast deserts and ancient walled cities.
 There are so many in fact that navigating them all is a bit of a minefield, so our well versed India experts have compiled a guide to help you experience the very best of Rajasthan’s surprising, bewitching, but always unforgettable festivals.

 30th October 2016

 One of the most widely celebrated festivals in India Diwali is big, bright, and beautiful.
 This festival of lights is a poetic nod to the eventual victory of light over dark, a common theme in the Hindu religion.
-Spiritually speaking this refers to an inner light of higher knowledge emerging over bodily ignorance to realise an understanding of man’s true nature- infinite and transcendent.
+Spiritually speaking this refers to an inner light of higher knowledge emerging over bodily ignorance to realize an understanding of man’s true nature- infinite and transcendent.
 The festivities last for five days with Diwali taking place on the third, and each is equally significant.
 Fireworks adorn the sky, as Hindus in their best dress light Diyas (lanterns) and offer prayers to Lakshmi, whilst exchanging gifts and sweets with family and friends over a feast.
 Celebrated across the whole of India, Diwali is extremely popular in Rajasthan due to the large Hindu majority and each of its antique cities lights up in a most incredible fashion.

 Desert Festival, Jaisalmer